-Storing your food properly will help it last longer and reduce the chances of you needing to throw it away.
-Keeping your fridge clean and organized as possible will allow you to keep track of what you have available.
-As much as possible, keep newer items in the back and older items in the front so you won’t forget about that yogurt behind the eggs.
+Storing your food properly will help it last longer and reduce the chances of needing to throw it away.
+Keep your fridge as clean and as organized as possible so you can keep track of what you have on hand.
+Try to keep newer items in the back and older items in the front.
+This can help you remember to consume items before they go bad.

 Schedule leftover nights once a week where everything in the fridge is up for grabs.
 Not only will this help reduce what you throw away, but it will give the cook in your family a much-needed night off.